How to Earn the Pennsylvania Commonwealth Secondary School Diploma

 - Not be enrolled in a public, licensed nonpublic, licensed private, or registered accredited secondary school

-After a candidate earns a passing score on the GED test, the Pennsylvania Department of Education will issue a Commonwealth Secondary School diploma. (www.portal.state.pa.us)
+After a candidate earns a passing score on the GED test, the Pennsylvania Department of Education will issue a Commonwealth Secondary School diploma.
+You must score 150 on each section and 600 overall to pass the GED test. (www.portal.state.pa.us) A practice test is not required, but it is recommended.

 There are no online GED tests that are recognized by the GED Testing Service of the American Council of Education (ACE) or by the Pennsylvania Department of Education.
 Candidates must take the GED tests at one of Pennsylvania's 150+ GED testing centers, and must pass all five sections in order to earn a Commonwealth Secondary School diploma.
 You can find the testing center nearest you by using the ACE GED Test Center Locator (www2.acenet.edu).